Digital-Nature-LTD/wordpress-utilities/README.md

 For other environments it will output to the php error log.

-Should you need them, you can retrieve previously logged messages (from this thread):
+Should you need them, you can retrieve previously logged messages (from this request only):

 ```php
 LogHelper::get_logs(); // all logs